arielabade/llmEngineering/summarizers/README.md

 The fighting is still going on, and both sides are trying to claim victories.
 Ukraine is trying to keep Russian troops away from important areas.
 There are mentions of surprise attacks and different strategies being used by both sides.

-2)  **[The project ](https://github.com/arielabade/llmEngineering/blob/main/summarizers/llmsAssistants/00summarizerOpenAI.py)** produces a personal virtual assistant to summarize content and explain it in a scientific tone with "how, what and why?" approaches.
+2)  **[The project with Ollama](https://github.com/arielabade/llmEngineering/blob/main/summarizers/llmsAssistants/01personalAssistantTechConceptsOllama.py)** and **[This project with openAI API](https://github.com/arielabade/llmEngineering/blob/main/summarizers/llmsAssistants/01personalAssistantTechConceptsOpenAI.py)**  produces a personal virtual assistant to summarize content and explain it in a scientific tone with "how, what and why?" approaches.
 These are Ollama and Open AI outputs:

 # Ollama Output